pythonai200425/pages_ai/f_reinforcement/q11_gym.md

 **Box** means:

-The state is a continuous numeric vector inside a range.
+The state is a continuous numeric vector inside a range

 Let’s break it down: